context-labs-ai/gradientflow/README_HACKATHON_EN.md

 ## 🎯 What is GradientFlow?

 **GradientFlow** is a privacy-first, AI-native local Workspace platform designed to empower teams and individuals with secure, intelligent collaboration.
 Powered by [**Parallax**](https://github.com/GradientHQ/parallax), it leverages distributed local compute to run powerful AI agents without data ever leaving your infrastructure.

+### 📖 Origin Story

+The idea for this app was born during a research discussion with friends.
+We noticed a recurring frustration: whenever we brainstormed, we had to constantly copy and paste our AI's responses into our group chat to keep everyone on the same page.
+It was tedious and inefficient.

+What's worse, the context was always fragmented.
+My AI didn't know what your AI just suggested.
+This "siloed intelligence" made collaboration—especially with international partners—extremely difficult.
+On top of that, we were terrified of feeding our confidential research data and unpublished ideas into public AI models.

+**We wanted a solution that offered the best of both worlds: the seamless shared context of a group chat, and the ironclad privacy of a local AI.** That's why we built GradientFlow.

 ### 💡 The Problem We Solve